nbgarnier/nn_stats/README.md

 k[i-1] <= k[i] # True for any valid index 1 <= i < size(k)
 </code></pre>

-- parameters "positions" and "observables" are *2d-arrays*, with their .shape[0] being respectively the space dimension (i.e., the number of coordinates) in "positions" and the number of observables.
+- parameters "locations" and "observables" are *2d-arrays*, with their .shape[0] being respectively the space dimension (i.e., the number of coordinates) in "positions" and the number of observables.
 Their .shape[1] is simply the number of available points, which should be the same for "positions" and "observables".

 - if there is just 1 observable, i.e., if values.shape[0] equals 1 (as in the example above), then the returned values "mean" and "var" have shape (k.size, loc_new.shape[1]) while the third returned value (R) has shape (1, loc_new.shape[1]).